Ash, Derbyshire

 Ash is a small civil parish in the South Derbyshire district of Derbyshire, with a population of 98 (2001 census).
 The parish includes scattered hamlets and Ashe Hall, the Tara Buddhist Centre.

 History

-Ash was listed in the Domesday book as Ashe in the hundred of Appletree, belonging to Henry de Ferrers and being worth thirty shillings.
-The village was still known as Ashe in 1646, then after 1770 was usually written as Ash.
+Ash was listed in the Domesday Book as Ashe in the hundred of Appletree, belonging to Henry de Ferrers and being worth thirty shillings.
+The village was still known as Ashe in 1646, then after 1770 was written as Ash.